 8. Facades.
 No gables, hipped, or pitched roofs shall be exposed to the street at the front.
-The "Western false front" shall be the preferred style although variations shall be allowed.
+The "Western false front" shall be the preferred style although variations shall be allowed through a design exception.

 9. Cornice.
 Cornices shall be broad and may include regularly spaced supporting brackets.
 A cornice is not required, but preferred.